Helpful mnemonics to remember the branches of the subclavian artery include:

 The SVC begins behind the lower border of the first right co...

-Superior vena caval duplication is the most common form of a left sided SVC, where the normal right sided SVC remains.
-The right SVC however can be smaller in ~2/3rds of such cases 3.
+Superior vena caval (SVC) duplication is the most common form of a left-sided SVC, where the normal right-sided SVC remains.
+The right SVC, however, can be smaller in approximately two-thirds of such cases 3.

 Superior vena cava (SVC) obstruction can occur from extrinsic compression, intrinsic stenosis or thrombosis.
 Malignancies are the main cause and are considered an oncologic emergency.
 Superior vena cava syndrome (SVCS) refers to the clinical syndrome with symptoms that results from this obstruct...